-The first weeks of quarantine under Washington’s Stay Home, Stay Healthy mandate coincided with damp, indoorsy spring weather and made exercise tricky.
-Though we’re slowly re-opening, social distancing is here to stay…at least for now.
+Winter is over, Spring is thoroughly here, and Summer is well on its way.
+Though we’re slowly re-opening our communities, many aspects of social distancing are here to stay…at least for now.
 But don’t let that keep you indoors; shake off the cabin fever with outdoor exercises that’ll have you fit again in a flash.
 And if these recent sedentary months left you stiff and aching, call Dr. Chani Henderson and schedule a visit at Family & Sports Chiropractic Clinic today.

 Indoor exercise, whether a treadmill in your living room or equipment at the gym, is a great way to burn calories, stay active, and keep healthy.
 Getting outside for a walk, jog, hike, or drag-behind-the-dog adds in vital vitamin D for bone health, serotonin production, and immunity boosts.
 Exercise outdoors also reduces stress, is cost free, and available to everyone.

-While many large group activities and team sports have been cancelled for summer 2020, there are plenty of ways you and your family can exercise outside together or with socially distanced friends.
+While many large group activities and team sports have been canceled, there are plenty of ways you and your family can exercise outside together or with socially distanced friends.
 Check Coronavirus.wa.gov for your county’s regulations about group size and public space limitations.

 Whether solo or six feet apart, here are a few fun summer exercises to get moving.